 - Medical prescriptions are the primary source of benzo abusers.

-- In 2010, the American Association of Poison Control Centers reported 81,427 cases, 31,255 of which are single exposures, and 11 fatalities were connected with benzodiazepine.
+- In 2010, the American Association of Poison Control Centers reported 81,427 cases of benzodiazepine overdose, 31,255 of which are single exposures, and 11 fatalities were connected with benzodiazepine.

 - In 2010, an estimated 345,691 ER visits were attributed to benzodiazepines.